 Put a bulb planter in the middle of the earth in the pot.
 Depth about 4 to 6 inch (10 to 15 cm).
 Then take the planter with earth out of the soil.

-Push the point of a scoop in the garden soil, in a circle around the cauliflower plant.
+Push the point of a garden trowel in the garden soil, in a circle around the cauliflower plant.
 Then use the scoop to take out the plant with a (big) root ball.

 Are 2 plants close to each other then you can take out one plant with a big root ball and one plant with a small root ball.
 I think that big and small root balls will result in big cauliflower plants.